-GNED 1102-3 (Be (3-0-0) 15 weeks Controversies in Science
+GNED 1102-3 (BC=3) (3-0-0) 15 weeks

-Controversies in Science Introduction to scientific and mathematical knowledge and its role in society.
+Controversies in Science

+Introduction to scientific and mathematical knowledge and its role in society.
 The scientific method, the role of mathematics and statistics as reasoning tools in the analysis of scientific controversies.
 Researching, evaluating, and writing about science.